Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 ❌ What’s Missing:

   * No check for incident urgency when a support user tries to close an incident.
-  * No validation prevents them from changing the status to "Closed" for high-urgency incidents.
+  * The system lacks validation to prevent support users from changing the status of high-urgency incidents to "Closed" and from modifying a closed incident.
   * Admin privileges are not automatically enforced at both service (ProcessorService) and CRUD operation level.

 ## 💥 3.
 Exploitation: (TBD with screenshots)